August 21 is World QR Code Day: A Tribute to Masahiro Hara

 Honoring the mind behind the code

-Masahiro Hara, a name often overlooked in the tech world, is the genius behind the QR code.
+Masahiro Hara is the genius behind the QR code.

-In 1994, while working as an engineer at Denso Wave, a Japanese company, Hara was tasked with finding a more efficient way to track vehicles on assembly lines as the world was poised for a digital transformation.
+In 1994, while working as an engineer at DENSO WAVE, a subsidiary of the Toyota Group, Hara was tasked with finding a more efficient way to track vehicles on assembly lines as the world was poised for a digital transformation.

 His clever solution was a two-dimensional barcode capable of storing far more information than traditional barcodes.

-At the time, he had no idea this would be a groundbreaking invention.
+At the time, he had no idea it would be a groundbreaking invention, thinking it would just be another tool used by factories, retail shops, or even offices.

-“Back in 1994 we were focused on its use in the economy … we never thought it would be used for something like this.”
+“Back in 1994, we were focused on its use in the economy.
+We never thought it would be used for something else.”

-Hara's invention, once limited to factory floors, has become a democratized resource for businesses and individuals.
+Once limited to factory floors, QR codes have become a democratized resource for businesses and individuals after they were made license-free.

 QR code through the years: the historical milestones